Excel Notebook

 =INDEX(return_range, MATCH(lookup_value, lookup_range, 0))

--- same as VLOOKUP example above, but lookup column can be anywhere
+-- same as the VLOOKUP example above, but the lookup column can sit anywhere

 =INDEX(station_table[city], MATCH(A2, station_table[station_code], 0))

-Use INDEX/MATCH when the return column is to the left of the lookup column — VLOOKUP cannot do this.
+Use INDEX/MATCH when the column you want is to the left of the lookup column.
+VLOOKUP cannot do this.

 Conditional Aggregation